Is Sex Addiction a Thing? And while we are at it, let’s also talk about porn.

 Is sex addiction a thing?
-Nope, not according to the DSM-5, the Journal of Positive Psychology, or AASECT.
-Here is a great article that explains in an easily digestible way why an individual cannot be addicted to sex.
+Nope, not according to the DSM-5 (The Diagnostic and Statistical Manual of Mental Disorders-V), the Journal of Positive Psychology, or AASECT.
+Here is a great article that explains why porn is not the problem.
 And here is another article by one of Silicon Valley's sex therapist, Marty Klein, titled "Harvey Weinstein Proves Sex Addiction Doesn't Exist."

 Many believe that calling sex an addiction is overly pathologizing.
+Others believe that blaming your problems on sex and/or porn is an “easy out.”
 In my own practice I prefer to utilize the terminology "out of control sexual behavior" as a way to describe an individual's consensual sexual thoughts, urges, and behaviors that feel out of control to them.
 Some may argue that this is all just semantics but language is powerful, particularly when it comes to framing psychological difficulties and for the purposes of recovery.

 To learn more about participating in sex therapy in Silicon Valley, visit my website: https://www.drpomeranz.com